Top 20 Must Dos On The Coromandel

 16. Goldmining History

-Gold fever struck the region in the late 1800’s and the tailings are still alive and well today.
+Gold fever struck the region in the late 1800s and the remnants are still alive and well today.
 From the stamper batteries in Coromandel Town and Karangahake and the school of mines in Thames, to the open pit mine currently operating in Waihi.

 Play amongst the echoes of the past.
 Once the site of the biggest goldmining operations in the Southern Hemisphere, today a wonderful playground.
-Take the amazing windows walk, explore the old mine shafts, find the underground power house or just wonder the river trail.
+Take the amazing Windows Walk, explore the old mine shafts, find the underground power house or just wander the river trail.

 Begin in Thames and take your time passing seaside settlements, and baches (kiwi holiday homes) along the way.
 With a rocky coastline on one side and Pohutukawa trees on the other the Thames Coast highway is a must do activity when in The Coromandel.